-Sedation dentistry is a dental technique, in which a certified dentist helps patients relax during procedures with sedative medication.
-Sedation dentistry is especially beneficial for patients with a fear of dentists, dental instruments, or patients requiring advanced procedures.
+Sedation dentistry is a dental technique where a certified dentist helps patients relax during procedures with sedative medication.
+It’s especially beneficial for patients with a fear of dentists, dental instruments, or patients requiring advanced treatment.

 You are welcome to bring anything into your appointment that makes you more comfortable or secure.
-You are welcome to bring your own music, and we offer pillows, or blankets to keep you warm and comfortable.
-You should also bring your medications, like asthma inhalers, supplemental oxygen, or anything you need in an emergency situation.
-You should also plan on having someone drive you to and from your sedation appointment.
+You’re welcome to bring your own music, and we offer pillows or blankets to keep you warm and comfortable.
+You should also bring your medications, like asthma inhalers, supplemental oxygen, or anything you need in an emergency.
+Finally, plan on having someone drive you to and from your appointment.

-Conscious sedation is a type of sedation that reduces discomfort by inducing an altered state of consciousness.
-Patients under conscious sedation are able to speak and respond to instructions throughout the procedure, as well as communicate any irritation.
-While you will be cognizant enough to communicate during your treatment, most patients won’t have memory of the procedure.
+Conscious sedation reduces discomfort by inducing an altered state of consciousness.
+Patients under conscious sedation can speak and respond to instructions throughout the procedure and bring up any irritation.
+While you will be aware enough to communicate during your treatment, most patients won’t have any memory of it.

-During your initial consultation at Vero Dental Spa, we will walk you through all of the information you need to know about sedation dentistry.
-We will tell you if you are a qualified candidate for sedation dentistry.
-Chances are that you will be a viable candidate, if you have a low threshold for pain, a sensitive gag reflex, dental anxiety, or need multiple teeth treated.
+During your initial consultation at Vero Dental Spa, we will walk you through all the information you need to know about sedation dentistry.
+We’ll tell you if you’re a qualified candidate for this service.
+You might be a viable candidate if you have a low threshold for pain, a sensitive gag reflex, dental anxiety, or need multiple teeth treated.

-The majority of dentists can administer minimal sedation, meaning nitrous oxide or oral sedation pills.
-Fewer dentists are certified to administer moderate sedation and deep sedation.
-Deep sedation and general anesthesia are considered more advanced and are more commonly administered by maxillofacial surgeons and dentist anesthesiologists.
+Most dentists can administer minimal sedation, meaning nitrous oxide or oral sedation pills.
+Fewer dentists are certified to administer moderate and deep sedation.
+Deep sedation and general anesthesia are more advanced and commonly administered by maxillofacial surgeons and dentist anesthesiologists.

 Typically, we use a sedative pill in the same family as Valium or Xanax.
-This medication is short acting, and does not stay in your system for a long period of time.
-Oral sedation is incredibly safe and effective at keeping patients completely calm and comfortable during treatments.
+This medication is short-acting and does not stay in your system for a long period.
+Oral sedation is incredibly safe and effective at keeping patients calm and comfortable during treatments.

-In the majority of cases, deep sedation and general anesthesia are not necessary for lesser advanced dental treatments.
-Deep sedation is often needed in the removal of deeply impacted wisdom teeth.
-Oral sedation puts you into a state of relaxation, but not as in depth as deep sedation.
+In most cases, deep sedation and general anesthesia are not necessary for lesser advanced dental treatments.
+Deep sedation is often needed to remove deeply impacted wisdom teeth.
+Oral sedation puts you into a state of relaxation but not as in-depth as deep sedation.
 Oral sedation usually lasts between 3-5 hours.

 Patients might experience a few side effects from sedation medication.
-Oftentimes, patients get dry mouth while under the influence of the medication, but this side effect dissipates after it wears off.
+Patients often get dry mouth while under the influence of the medication, but this dissipates after it wears off.
 When you get home, you may feel the need to take a nap for a few hours.